SongitaD/AI/README.md

 We then use Python Matplotlib to plot and predict the movement of the stock in next 90 days.

-I am also including some basic alogorithm implementations for Machine Learning.
+I am also including some basic algorithm implementations for Machine Learning.

 There are many types of machine learning models, each suited for different kinds of tasks.
 Here's a simple breakdown: